 The following subtractions will occur:

-Each of this formulas is also automatically converted to values.
+Each of these formulas is also automatically converted to values.